 git push --set-upstream origin my-new-feature

-Once in a while, merge changes of the upstream master branch into your local
+Once in a while, merge changes of the upstream main branch into your local

-$ git checkout probnum-master $ git pull $ git checkout my-new-feature $ git merge probnum-master
+$ git checkout probnum-main $ git pull $ git checkout my-new-feature $ git merge probnum-main

 Creating a Pull-Request¶